 The only animal left on our list was another big warthog.
 This was the focus for our final day of hunting.
 Well, success was achieved within 90 minutes of sunrise as we spotted a few shooters.
 One unsuccessful stalk on a big pig was quickly followed up by a successful stalk on a different pig which was downed from 210 yards.
 Warthogs…..they are so ugly they are beautiful!!!

-Since we still had most of the day remaining to hunt, we decided to test our shooting skills on the active and elusive White Blesbuck.
+Since we still had most of the day remaining to hunt, we decided to test our long range shooting skills on the active and elusive White Blesbuck.
 These animals love to run and can cover great distances in such a short period of time.
 Like many of the other species we went after, they are challenging due to the fact they run in such are large herd.

 Nick put us in position and identified a big shooter which stopped broadside at 608 yards.
 After using the G7BR2 rangefinder and setting the MOA on the Nightforce scope, this White Blesbuck was hit just in front of the shoulder and dropped in its tracks.